Hamiltonicity of covering graphs of trees

 for $a \in \{0, 1, \dots, \frac{N}{2 \varphi(v)} - 1\}$, $i \in \{0,1,\dots,\varphi(v) - 1\}$.
 Furthermore, for an element $g \in G$, we say that $M_v(N)+g$ denotes the matching obtained from $M_v(N)$ by applying the automorphism $(v,t) \mapsto (v,t+g)$. \end{definition}

 Figure \ref{figMatching} shows a matching $M_v(N)$ for $\varphi(v) = 3$ and $N = 12$, as well as a matching $M_v(N) + 1$.
-The matchings described in Definition \ref{defMatching} will be useful when we are constructing our $2$-factor on $T^{\sigma}$ as described earlier.
+The matchings described in Definition \ref{defMatching} are useful when we construct our $2$-factor on $T^{\sigma}$ as described earlier.
 Informally, for two adjacent vertices $w, x\in V(T)$, if we have a $2$-factor $F$ of the lift of the component of $T-x$ containing $w$ that contains many edges of $w^{\sigma}$ and a second $2$-factor $F_0$ of the lift of the component of $T-w$ containing $x$ that contains many edges of $x^{\sigma}$, then we may ``join" $F$ and $F_0$ by removing two matchings of this form of equal size from $w^{\sigma}$ and $x^{\sigma}$ and replacing them with a matching consisting of edges of the form $[(w,g), (x,g)]$.
 Figure \ref{figGrowingTree} shows two $2$-factors being joined in a similar way to what we have described here.
 The removed edges are depicted in gray, and the added edges are shown as vertical edges.
-The following observations will be useful for us when we use these matchings.
+The following observations are useful for us when we use these matchings.

 \begin{observation} For each positive integer $N$, when $p$ is sufficiently large, the matchings $M_v(N)$ and $M_v(N) + \sigma(v)$ are edge-disjoint. \end{observation} \begin{observation} $M_v(2N) = M_v(N) \cup( M_v(N) + N)$. \end{observation}